Translations

 The Mundane

-Since my last, 8/23/2020, article, the “cows came home.”
-I worked at home on 8/24/2020 through 8/26/2020.
-I did the same work at office, but driving 14.6 miles one-way, on 8/27 and 8/28.
-On 8/31/2020, Monday, I thought that I’d worked my last day at the office, until the “cows come home.”
+Since the Sunday summary article, of 8/23/2020, the “cows came home.”
+I worked from home, last Monday through Wednesday.
+I did the same work, at the office, driving 14.6 miles one-way, on Thursday and Friday.
+On Monday, 8/31/2020, I thought that I’d worked my last day at the office, until the “cows come home.”

-Well, it started out well enough.
-On 9/1/2020 (the first day of fall), I had to go to the Knox County office, a while, to get a new work computer, to replace the relatively new work computer that was still fine.
-On 9/3/2020, by e-mail, I was told that, effective 9/9/2020, Wednesday, I will be working at home Monday, Tuesday, Thursday, and Friday, but I will work at office on Wednesdays.
+On 9/3/2020, by e-mail, I was told that, effective 9/9/2020, Wednesday, I will be working at home Monday, Tuesday, Thursday, and Friday, but I will work at the office on Wednesdays.
 Hum.
-I still do not have a proper explanation as to why, due to a bad management style (i.e., I feel treated as a peon, but I’m not a peon).
-I speculate that the “Ivory Tower” bureaucrats in Nashvegas could not get their ducks in a row, on 9/1/2020.
-I speculate that, by 10/1/2020, the “Ivory Tower” bureaucrats might have their ducks in a row, so that I start working at home fulltime, effective 10/1/2020.
+I still do not have a proper explanation as to why, due to a bad management style.
+(I feel treated as a peon, but I’m not a peon).
+I speculate that the “Ivory Tower” bureaucrats, in Nashvegas, could not get their ducks in a row, on 9/1/2020.
+I speculate that, by 10/1/2020, the “Ivory Tower” bureaucrats might have their ducks in a row, so that I can start working from home full-time, effective that day.

 I will, therefore, either do the work myself or find someone else to do it.
-Either way, I WILL send New Look Home Improvements LLC a bill for the work.
+Either way, I will send New Look Home Improvements LLC a bill for the work.
 The owner has been paid.
 The minor details are not done yet.
 He has not replied to my attempts to reach him.

 The Everlasting